Warrant officer: New Zealand

-The New Zealand Army usage is the same as the Australian Army, having two ranks.
-The warrant officer class 2 (WO2), addressed as "sergeant major", and the warrant officer class 1 (WO1), addressed as "sir" or "ma'am".
+The New Zealand Army usage is the same as the British Army, having two ranks: warrant officer class two (WO2), addressed as "sergeant major", and warrant officer class one (WO1), addressed as "sir" or "ma'am".
 There are also appointments such as company and squadron sergeant major (CSM and SSM) which are usually WO2 positions and regimental sergeant major (RSM), which are usually WO1 positions.
 The highest ranking WO1 holds the position of Sergeant Major of the Army (SMA).
-In certain uniforms, WO2s wear black shoes, the same as the enlisted ranks, whilst WO1s wear brown shoes, in common with commissioned officers.
-The exception to this are WO1s of the Royal New Zealand Armoured Corps (RNZAC), who wear black shoes.

 The Royal New Zealand Navy has a single warrant officer rank, addressed as "sir" or "ma'am".
 This rank is equivalent to the Army WO1.
+The RNZN's highest-ranking warrant officer is the Warrant Officer of the Navy.

 The Royal New Zealand Air Force also has a single warrant officer rank, equivalent to the Navy warrant officer, and the Army warrant officer class 1 (WO1).
 A warrant officer in the RNZAF is addressed as "sir" or "ma'am".
 Previously an aircrew warrant officer was known as master aircrew; however this rank and designation is no longer used.
-The RNZAF also has a post of Warrant Officer of the Air Force, the most senior warrant officer position in the RNZAF.
+The RNZAF also has a post of Warrant Officer of the Air Force (WOAF), the most senior warrant officer position in the RNZAF.

+There is also the Warrant Officer of the Defence Force (WODF).
+This appointment is held by a warrant officer class one (if the recipient originated from the New Zealand Army), or warrant officer (if the recipient originated from the Royal New Zealand Navy or the Royal New Zealand Air Force).